Genealogy Records 101

 Episode One: Martin Sheen

 With a colorful history of his own, Mr. Sheen has made headlines for his efforts as a civil activist supporting issues from liberal politics to environmental concerns.
-It was hardly a Continue reading ““Who Do You Think You Are”, Episodes 1 & 2: Family Lore” »
+It was hardly a surprise to learn that his passionate outspoken nature may stem from ancestral roots on both sides of his family.

 November 2011: Discovery Kingsley Plantation Slave Cemetery